Provably stable learning control of linear dynamics with multiplicative noise: Numerical experiments

 Similarly to before we can evaluate the accuracy of the estimate empirically, by resampling data sets $M = 100$ times and computing the errors.
 The result is depicted in \cref{fig:toy-rollout}.
 Comparing with \cref{fig:toy} we see, as expected, that estimation is more challenging when using rollout data.
 This is likely explained by the distribution of $z_i$ being less suitable for identification as discussed in \cref{rem:mixed}

 \paragraph*{Single trajectory} The right plot in \cref{fig:toy-rollout} also depicts the empirical error when we simply use one rollout of length $T = N$.
 So the data is then $(x_i, u_i)$ and $x_{i+1}$ for $i\in\N_{0:N-1}$.
 It is clear that the estimate becomes more accurate when the trajectory length is increased, showing --- at least empirically --- that our approach can also work for single trajectory identification.
-This was also observed for a similar setup in \cite{Di2021}, yet a convergence proof is still unavailable.
-It is also unclear which conditions the system and exciting inputs should satisfy (cf. \cref{rem:asm}).
+This was also observed for a similar setup in \cite{Di2021}, yet a convergence proof and associated conditions on the exciting inputs are still unavailable (cf. \cref{rem:asm}).

 \ilarxiv{